kopp/minipython/docs/tutorials/movement.rst

 Musical Mayhem
 ++++++++++++++

-One of the most wonderful aspects of MicroPython on the BBC micro:bit is how it lets you easily link different capabilities of the device together.
+One of the most wonderful aspects of MiniPython on the BBC micro:bit is how it lets you easily link different capabilities of the device together.
 For example, let's turn it into a musical instrument (of sorts).